christopherburnham/unifi-video-mqtt/README.md

-# unifi-video-mqtt
+# unifi-protect-mqtt

 # Introduction
-This script can run on your Unifi Video server and push MQTT messages to a broker when motion is detected.
+This script can run on your Unifi Protect server and push MQTT messages to a broker when motion is detected.

-This can be useful for systems like Homeassistant that are lacking motion detection integration with Unifi Video.
+This can be useful for systems like Homeassistant that are lacking motion detection integration with Unifi Protect.

 Currently, the script is only setup for one camera but others can be added easily by modifying the script.

 # Reference
-Unifi Video writes to */var/log/unifi-video/motion.log* and it ouputs logs like this.
+Unifi Protect writes to */srv/unifi-protect/logs/events.cameras.log* and it ouputs logs like this.
 This script parses this log:
 ```
-1529536461.847 2018-06-20 19:14:21.847/EDT: INFO   Camera[F0xxxxxxxxxx] type:start event:13 clock:11856432 (Front Door) in ApplicationEvtBus-7
-1529536479.865 2018-06-20 19:14:39.865/EDT: INFO   Camera[F0xxxxxxxxxx] type:stop event:13 clock:11874454 (Front Door) in ApplicationEvtBus-16
+2019-01-11T15:35:36.653Z - verbose: motion.start Main [802AA84EXXXX @ 10.0.1.X] 1547220936627
+2019-01-11T15:35:43.117Z - verbose: motion.stop Main [802AA84EXXXX @ 10.0.1.X] 1547220945050
+{ clockBestMonotonic: 42814557,
+  clockBestWall: 1547220936734,
+  clockMonotonic: 42827321,
+  clockWall: 1547220943050,
+  edgeType: 'stop',
+  eventId: 12,
+  eventType: 'motion',
+  levels: { '1': 25 },
+  motionHeatmap: 'heatmap_00000012.png',
+  motionSnapshot: 'motionsnap_00000012.jpg' }
 ```

 # Requirements
-* Unifi Video Server
+* Unifi Protect Server
 * MQTT Client
 * MQTT Server
 * Inotify Tools